HezhiWang/TripDesigner/README.md

 # Trip Designer

 This is the final project for **DS-GA 3001 Advanced Python**, which originates from the course project for [**DS-GA 1007 Programming for Data Science**](https://github.com/hzhao16/final_project/tree/master/hz1411-hw1567-sar516-master).
 This is a web application written in Python Django Framework.
 It can design travel plans for users with specific preferences.
+The output is a detailed travel itinerary with information of travel attractions, recommendations for flights, hotels and restaurants.

 ## Contributors